 2022 Hurricane Season Update

-The 2021 hurricane season began June 1, and college administration has made preparations for potential storms and storm surges/flooding.
+Hurricane season begins each year on June 1 and MGCCC administration has plans in place for potential storms and storm surges/flooding.
 All college employees are encouraged to take a moment to update their department employee phone numbers.
 Both employees and students should ensure they have up-to-date emergency contact information in Web Services.
 Most importantly, employees and students should also review their personal emergency weather plans.

 MGCCC administration wants to remain prepared for any eventuality as there is always a possibility of a storm striking the Mississippi Gulf Coast.

 Communications play a key role during any emergency, so college information will be communicated through the Regroup Mass Notification System, the college website, and social media.

 To enhance communication efforts, please review the following checklist: